Coeur d'Alene, Idaho

 Today Coeur d'Alene is cozy, trendy and very relaxed.
 With a tourism marketing push in recent years, this mountain hamlet now boasts an upscale mountain vibe, not to mention an outdoor-oriented lifestyle, conservative Western values, abundant outdoor recreation opportunities and plenty of fresh air.

-Nearly 54,000 people live here, and the town has grown by 12% during the last decade.
+Nearly 58,000 people live here, and the town has grown by 20% during the last decade.
+Many Californians moved here during Covid 19.
 Thirty six percent of residents are age 45 or better, and 28% hold at least a four year college degree.
-The cost of living is 16% above the national average.
-Racial diversity is minimal.
+The cost of living is 30% above the national average.

-The median home price is $467,000, a 27% increase since a year ago, primarily thanks to Californians moving here in the wake of Covid 19.
-Prices are expected to increase another 25% over the next year.
+The median home price is $575,000, reflecting a 0% increase since a year ago.
 Neighborhoods are wooded, and residences range from ranch ramblers to stunning mountain chalets with lake views.
-A few mobile home parks are here, too, as are apartments.
+A few mobile home parks are here, too, as are some apartments.

 Idaho is mostly friendly when it comes to retirement and taxes.
-Social Security is not taxed, but most other retirement income, excluding Railroad Retirement and public pensions, is taxed at ordinary income rates between 1.1% and 6.9%, depending on annual income.
-Homeowners age 65 or better with annual income of $31,900 or less are eligible for a property tax reduction of up to $1,320.
-The state sales tax is 6%, but prescription drugs are exempt.
+Social Security is not taxed, but most other retirement income, excluding Railroad Retirement and public pensions, is taxed at ordinary income rates between 1.1% and 6.5%.
+Homeowners age 65 or better with annual income of $32,250 or less are eligible for a property tax reduction of up to $1,500.
 The average effective property tax rate (the annual tax payment as a percentage of median home value) in Coeur d'Alene is .62%.
-The annual taxes on a $467,000 home are approximately $2,895.
+The annual taxes on a $575,000 home are approximately $3,565.
+The sales tax rate is 6%.

 Coeur d'Alene, Idaho